MicrosoftDocs/customer-insights/ci-docs/data/export-adobe-experience-platform.md

 ## Identify your target audience

-In our scenario, we assume that the email addresses of the customers are available in Customer Insights and their promotional preferences were analyzed to identify members of the segment.
+In our scenario, we assume that the email addresses of the customers are available in Customer Insights - Data and their promotional preferences were analyzed to identify members of the segment.

-The [segment you defined in Customer Insights](segments.md) is called **ChurnProneCustomers** and you plan to send these customers the email promotion.
+The [segment you defined](segments.md) is called **ChurnProneCustomers** and you plan to send these customers the email promotion.

 :::image type="content" source="media/churn-prone-customers-segment.png" alt-text="Screenshot of the segments page with the ChurnProneCustomers segment created.":::